Accurate transcripts aren't just about picking the right tool. They depend on the factors that affect quality and how well you optimize each step.

 - Brand and product names (especially unusual spellings)

-- List frequently used specialized terms from your transcripts
+- List your most common specialized terms

-- Include correct spellings, acronyms, and alternative pronunciations
+- Include correct spellings, acronyms, alternative pronunciations

-- Update regularly as your vocabulary evolves
+- Update as your vocabulary changes

 7. Use Human-in-the-Loop Editing